mattfbacon/aswvc-bylaws-and-constitution/doc.typ

 			+ Student organizations must include in the detailed report of proposed spending the goods or services that need to be purchased, proof of the scheduled future event or endeavor, and an explanation of the dollar amount requested as it relates to the goods or services needed.
 Failure to include these items will result in an automatic denial of the funding request.
 	// TODO this should say just "funding requests" not specifically club funding requests.
 This section in general is too focused on *club* funding requests.
 	+ The Senate shall have the final deciding vote to approve or reject club funding requests and will vote on any funding requests approved by the Budget and Finance committee at a regular meeting of the Senate.
+		// TODO change "must" to "may", and possibly add a section which would require club officers to meet with the Director of Club Engagement at least once a month for funding.
+		// TODO add a section which requires people who want to create clubs to meet with the Director of Club Engagement.
+This might replace the requirement for clubs to have an advisor, or we could say that the Director of Club Engagement would be the "pseudo-advisor" of that club.
 		+ A representative of the campus entity must attend and give a detailed report of proposed spending for each endeavor at a regular meeting of the Senate under the standing action item, Club Funding Requests, prior to spending the funds requested.
 			// TODO Must be approved, not just voted on. 🤓
 			+ All funding requests must be discussed and voted on in this standing Senate item to be considered allocated.